arangodb-helper/arangodb/docs/upgrade_spec.md

 - Send an HTTP `POST` request with empty body to `/database-auto-upgrade` on one of the starters.

-The Starters will respond to this request depending on the deployment mode.
+The Starter will respond to this request depending on the deployment mode.

 If the deployment mode is `single`, the Starter will: